The perfect roast potatoes

-Ever wondered how to cook the perfect roasties?
+Ever wondered how to cook the perfect roast potatoes?
 Here are some tips on variety, added fat and technique …

-- Choose your variety – floury, starchy varieties make the fluffiest, crunchiest roasties – try Valor or Bakers.
+- Choose your variety – floury, starchy varieties make the fluffiest, crunchiest roasties – try Alouette Red.

-- Goose fat is the obvious choice for traditional roast potatoes (available in-store and on our order form).
+- Goose fat is the obvious choice for traditional roast potatoes (available in-store).
 Heat it in the baking tray first, and pour over potatoes when it’s really hot (be careful!).

 - For a vegan and lighter alternative, try rapeseed or olive oil.
 About 100g/ml.

 - Once coated with fat/oil place them in the oven at 200C/gas 6 (180C/gas 5 in a fan oven) for about 40 minutes.
 Check from time to time that they’re not burning too soon, but basically leave them and don’t be tempted to agitate unless they really need it.

 - Vegan Scotch Pancakes